entropia/tip-toi-reveng/README.md

       games                    prints the decoded games
-      lint                     checks for errors in the file or in this program segments                 lists all known parts of the file, with description. segment                  prints the decoded scripts for a specific OID explain                  print a hexdump of a GME file with descriptions holes                    lists all unknown parts of the file. rewrite                  parses the file and writes it again (for debugging)
+      lint                     checks for errors in the file or in this program segments                 lists all known parts of the file, with description. segment                  prints the segment that contains a specific offset explain                  print a hexdump of a GME file with descriptions holes                    lists all unknown parts of the file. rewrite                  parses the file and writes it again (for debugging)